migratorydata/terraform-azure-migratorydata/README.md

 A Terraform module to deploy and run MigratoryData on Microsoft Azure using Ansible.

-This guide provides a step-by-step process to create an infrastructure on Azure using Terraform, and deploy a MigratoryData Push Server cluster using Ansible.
+This guide provides a step-by-step process to create an infrastructure on Azure using Terraform, and deploy the MigratoryData server cluster using Ansible.
 It also covers how to add a monitoring module, using Ansible, that installs Prometheus and Grafana for real-time statistics.
-Additionally, the guide includes instructions on how to update the MigratoryData Push Server across all instances.
+Additionally, the guide includes instructions on how to update the MigratoryData server across all instances.

 ## Prerequisites